Add dependencies to your project

 Multiplatform dependencies.
 These are multiplatform libraries that support multiple targets and can be used in the common source set,

 Native dependencies.
-These are regular libraries from relevant ecosystems.
-In native projects you usually work with them using Gradle for Android and using CocoaPods or another dependency manager for iOS.
+These are regular libraries from specific ecosystems.
+In native projects you usually work with them, for example, using Gradle for Android and Swift Package Manager for iOS.

-When you work with a shared module, typically, you still need native dependencies when you want to use platform APIs such as security storage.
-You can add native dependencies to the native source sets,
+When you work with a multiplatform project module, typically, you still need native dependencies to use platform APIs such as security storage, specific system calls, and so on.
+In the build script, you specify native dependencies in the configuration of native source sets, for example,

 For both types of dependencies, you can use local and external repositories.